videogular/videogular/README.md

 * [**Background video plugin**](https://gist.github.com/panurge-ws/525caef640784a487aa2) by **[panurge-ws](https://github.com/panurge-ws)**
 * [**Videogular subtitle plugin**](https://github.com/farhan-repo/videogular-subtitle-plugin) (for Videogular 0.4.0) by **[farhan-repo](https://github.com/farhan-repo)**
 * [**Videogular Cuepoints plugin**](https://github.com/HarryCutts/videogular-cuepoints) by **[HarryCutts](https://github.com/HarryCutts)** (not to be confused with the later [Cue Points feature](http://www.videogular.com/tutorials/videogular-cue-points-synchronize-video-with-twitter/))

+## Migrate to 2.0 from an older version of Videogular
+Use of the `videogular` package on NPM is now the preferred method of distribution.
+This now includes all of the features that had previously been distributed separately.
+Simply import the features that you desire into your build.

 ## Migrate to 1.0 from an older version of Videogular